westonea252/KillerHomeLab/Exchange2013-1-Forest_2-DomainControllers_2-ADSites_2-Workstations/README.md

 - Exchange 2013 OS Prerequisites
 - Exchange 2013 Installation
 - Request/Receive Exchange 2013 SAN Certificate from Issuing CA
-- Exchange 2016 Certificate Enablement
+- Exchange 2013 Certificate Enablement
 - Exchange Virtual Directory Internal/External Configuration
 - Exchange Virtual Directory Authentication Configuration
 - DAG Creation and Adding both Exchange Servers

 Parameters that support changes
 - Exchange Org Name.
 Enter a name that will be used for your Exchange Organization Name.
 - Exchange2013ISOUrl.
-You must create a URL or SAS URL that points to an Exchange 2013 ISO for this installation to be successful.
+You must enter a URL or created SAS URL that points to an Exchange 2013 ISO for this installation to be successful.
 - Exchange2013CUEXEUrl.
-You must create a URL or SAS URL that points to the lastest Exchange 2013 CU for this installation to be successful.
+You must enter a URL or created SAS URL that points to an Exchange 2016 CU EXE for this installation to be successful.
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
 - To Email.
 Please provide a working email that the Trusted Certificate Authority Chain Can be sent to.
 These certificates will allow access to Exchange Services like OWA, EAS and Outlook without Certificate Security warnings.